-In television Monaco’s scores can be heard in family-favorite animated series, enriching the worlds of Amazon’s The Stinky and Dirty Show, Netflix and Dreamworks Animation Television’s DinoTrux, Be Cool Scooby Doo for Warner Bros.
+His music can also be heard in many family-favorite animated series, enriching the worlds of Amazon’s The Stinky and Dirty Show, Netflix and Dreamworks Animation Television’s DinoTrux, Be Cool Scooby Doo for Warner Bros.
 Animation, and the brand new Facebook Watch original adult-animated series, Human Discoveries with voice talent by Anna Kendrick, Zac Efron and Lisa Kudrow.
 Monaco also scored the TV series, All Night for Hulu.
 As a producer and composer of additional music for Christophe Beck, Monaco has contributed to the animated magic of Frozen, the record-breaking laughs of The Hangover trilogy, the furry hijinks of The Muppets, the real-life drama of Waiting for Superman and many others.

 Monaco grew up in New Jersey and New Hampshire, and revealed his heart’s bearing toward music as early as age 2 when his parents took him to the circus and he walked right past the clowns and animals to the band pit.
 He studied composition and music technology at the University of Richmond in Virginia, and started the band NE3 opening for bands like Maroon 5—before enrolling at the film scoring program at USC.
 There he began his fruitful and ongoing collaboration with Beck.